Will Medicaid Managed Care States invent next-gen payment reform?

 CPR also reached out to states whose focus and commitment to payment reform distinguished them as leaders in the field.
 We interviewed directors and administrators of these programs to get a closer look at their strategic approach, the trade-offs they faced, and the insights they gleaned from leveraging MCOs as instruments for innovation in provider payment.

-On December 10, CPR will host a free, Virtual Summit in which we will share key findings from our research, Medicaid leaders will share their stories about the tension between designing for consistency versus flexibility, the importance of meeting providers where they are, and the value of seeking input from the entire health care stakeholder community, among others.
-Additionally, an expert panel will discuss how value-oriented contracting with MCOs is likely to evolve.
+Back on December 10, 2019, CPR hosted a free Virtual Summit in which we shared key findings from our research.
+During the event, Medicaid leaders shared their stories about the tension between designing for consistency versus flexibility, the importance of meeting providers where they are, and the value of seeking input from the entire health care stakeholder community, among others.
+Additionally, an expert panel discussed how value-oriented contracting with MCOs is likely to evolve.

-In tandem, CPR will release a detailed report that will include:
+In tandem, CPR released a detailed report that includes:

 - An overview of the landscape and prevalence of payment reform strategies in Medicaid Managed Care states